linkpoolio/chainlink-keeper-sweeper/README.md

 yarn transfer-admin-to-sweeper OffchainAggregator
 ```

-This will attempt to transfer and accept payeeship for all contracts added to `OffchainAggregatorSweeper`.
+This will transfer and accept payeeship for all contracts added to `OffchainAggregatorSweeper`.

 ## Withdrawing Rewards